kundyz/Citi-Bike-Analytics/README.md

 Task
 * How many trips have been recorded total during the chosen period?
 * By what percentage has total ridership grown?
+* How has the proportion of short-term customers and annual subscribers changed?